 Student Information & Release Form

-Click here for a submission checklist.
-All students must include a completed Student Information & Release Form signed by the student, parent/guardian and art teacher.
+Click here for guidelines to avoid copyright violations and plagiarism.
+And all students must include a completed 2019 Student Information & Release Form signed by the student, parent/guardian and art teacher included with their submission.

 About the Competition